exevectorr/.MEX-extension/README.md

 # copyright (C)
-premition is here by granted to use the files you are not allowed to edit, sel, share or do anything else with the files accept using or opening them
+premition is here by granted to use the files you are not allowed to edit, sel, share or to deal inside the files is strictly not alowed!